-If there is a question that just begs for both a “yes” and a “no” answer, it is this question: Will a classical education get your child a job?
+If there is a question that just begs for both a “yes” and a “no” answer, it is this: will classical education get your child a job?

 We have all heard that a classical education will help our children think better.
 We know that thinking well is a good thing.
-But truth be told, we may not fully trust that sentiment.
-Perhaps it is because we are Americans and therefore place a higher value on doing than thinking, and perhaps because we tend to believe thinking is cheap.
+But truth be told, we may not fully trust or understand that sentiment.
+Perhaps this is because we tend to place a higher value on doing rather than thinking.

 Perhaps you can relate to my experience.
 When I finished my formal schooling, I worked several entry-level jobs at very low pay that were somewhat related to my area of study.
 And yet, from the first moment I walked through the door of each of my employers I discovered I really did not know much and had to be trained from the ground up.
 After a few years I found I no longer worked in anything I could call “my field” or area of study.